paidinesh7/dineshpai.in/content/blog/Musings on the cashflow conundrum in the venture world.md

 But I think the biggest thing is, the companies that have exceptional models are going to be the ones that are going to be throwing off a lot of free cash flow.
 And investors are going to pay for it.
 Again, the same sentiments and outlook on business - if you make money, we will give you more to scale operations.
 And if you are not making money now and still need capital, you better have a plan to make money.

 This is familiar, though.
 It is a basic investing principle that applies to all businesses out there - public and private.
-Yet, for the past couple of years, many businesses without a clear path to sustainable operations found investors willing to pump in money at insane valuations.
-We know why.
+Yet, for the past couple of years, many companies without a clear path to sustainable operations found investors willing to pump in money at insane valuations.
+We know why, specifically from an Indian context - but works for global VC market too.

+1. The exuberance of the public markets meant that private markets also picked up, and more fund managers, investors and founders got down to making use of this opportunity.
-The near-zero interest rates in the US throughout the best part of the past decade.
-Slight misunderstanding of the markets in India.
-To name a few.
+2. The near-zero interest rates in the US throughout the best part of the past decade meant more risk capital was available and hence VCs found investors willing to partake in risky investing behavior more readily.
+3. Slight misunderstanding of the market size and revenue potential.

 >Sidebar - I love the memos from Howard Marks.
 Especially [this one](https://www.oaktreecapital.com/insights/memo/sea-change), which explains the transition of the US economy and financials markets through his Sea Change Memo, and since most of Indian VC funding relies on the US, it is important to understand the historical context of the US markets too before we speak about some of the issues we see today.

-The past few years of FOMO and growth at all costs look like things of the past.
-The mutation of this is visible everywhere.
+All of these factors mean that FOMO and growth at all costs took the front seat but look like things of the past where we stand today.

-Could VCs have done things differently?
+Could VCs have done things differently all this while?

 ## Futile pursuit of sectors and hunting of the unicorns

-Let’s examine a few examples of how the funding exuberance killed the market for years.
+Let’s examine a few examples of how the funding exuberance killed the market for years for a few sectors.

 Check out [this](https://themorningcontext.com/internet/the-many-lessons-from-failed-indian-kirana-tech-startups) article from Morning Context on the digitisation of Kirana stores in India and how mountains of capital invested in the space have little to show.
 Startups in this space are either on the verge of shutting down or are actively scaling down operations.
 The need for tools and solutions offered by Kirana Tech has evaded everyone and seems elusive.